top of page

 Andy and I are members of the Church of Jesus Christ of Latter-day Saints.
 One benefit of membership for genealogists is we can each have separate access to Findmypast, Ancestry, and MyHeritage to build our family trees.

-As such, we don’t need to have the other spouses’ tree data in our account.
-Refer back to the previous point and you’ll know how this helps us have a happy marriage.
+As such, we don’t need the other spouses’ tree data in our account.
+Refer back to the previous point, and you’ll know how this helps us have a happy marriage.

 If at any time you would like the assistance of an experienced heir hunter or forensic genealogist, check out our friends over at Legacy Tree Genealogists. and tell them Devon Noel Lee referred you.